snyk/snyk-python-plugin/README.md

 ### Developing and Testing

 Prerequisites:

 - Node.js 10+
 - Python 2.7 or 3.6+
-- Installed outside of any virtualenv:
+- Installed outside any virtualenv:
     - [pip](https://pip.pypa.io/en/stable/installing/)
     - the contents of `dev-requirements.txt`:
       ```